Places Visited: Kathmandu, Thimphu, Gangtey, Punakha, Paro, Kathmandu

 ✓ 9 nights accommodation

-✓ Breakfast daily in Kathmandu, full board in Bhutan
+✓ Bed and breakfast in Kathmandu.
+Full board in Bhutan

 ✓ Entrance fees to sites and monuments listed in tour itinerary